henrydwright/six-fingertips/blogpost.md

     * Doesn't look like I have to select a model - guess it "just works?"
     * It asks me before running commands in my shell.
 That seems like a sensible security and sanity measure.
 It starts by checking if .NET is already installed.
     * It's going to wget some source repo packages from some microsoft.com URL and then apt-get install them.
 Seems sensible.
 Pressed run again.
     * Would have got stuck on my password.
 Clicked in the terminal and entered my password.
-Neat.
+Neat that it lets you enter its terminal like that.
-    * OK that just didn't work.
+    * OK that just full on didn't work.
 It's apologised to me and is going to try another script from dot.net.
 I don't recognise that so Google it - official MS site.
 Clicked run again.
     * It's going to add a non existant `.dotnet` directory to my path and then create a new webapp apparently.
 Run.
     * It shows me the diff of the changes its made.
-Or at least I think so as there's also a "Tick" and "Cross"
+Or at least I think so as there's also a "Tick" and "Cross".
     * It's gonna run the app now.
 Cool let's try that.
 Run.
+    * It's running based on the console output.
+I manually open URL in browser.
+OK that worked and it did make the changes.
+    * Use old fashioned human brain to git commit progress so far.

+## Minute 60-90

+* Came back after a few days
+    * No idea how to run this web app - tried the command the AI said and it doesn't work.
+Going to use "ask" mode.
+    * OK it was the AI's fault for not adding the installed dotnet to path
+    * I'm not convinced it installed it in the best way if I'm having to do that but there we go
+    * Wanted to rename - ran the commands and it broke.
+Tried deleting things using human brain.
+Didn't work.
+    * Asked AI to fix its own mess - it gave a solution (to rename to be explicit about namespace) but I worked out a better one - change the view imports.
+Take that AI.
+    * Want to fix .gitignore so asked the AI to do it.
+All ignored correctly.
+* Let's get it to create the user interface
+    * I think I'm going to get AI to do it in stages like I would
+    * Went with
+    ```
+    Modify @/SixFingertips web app to modify the front page to have a single large text box and a submit button which calls a function.
+    ```
+    * It's actually quite cool that this works.
+    * OK wonder if it will do all the styling.
+I want it to use GOV.UK design system
+    ```
+    Restyle the app to use the NHS.uk frontend library.
+Use NHS.uk frontend components to replace bootstrap components.
+Documentation on how to import the relevant parts are at @https://service-manual.nhs.uk/design-system/production
+    ```
+    * For some reason it's used version v7.1.0 and when I check the latest is v9.6.2
+    * Let's see how it looks - it looks pretty good.
+The footer is a bit broken though.
+I wonder if we can fix that.
+    ```
+    Can you fix the footer to use the footer component as intended?
+    ```
+    * Let's ask it to use the latest version instead.
+Those who don't know what they're doing will definitely get old stuff or the wrong stuff.
+    * It downloaded it but made the wrong imports I think.
+Changed them.
+Still broken.
+Asked AI to fix it.
+    ```
+    The styling is broken - the menu and footer don't look right.
+    ```
+    * Let's see if it can revert back the changes it made
+    ```
+    It is still broken.
+Revert the changes back to before you changed from v7.1.0
+    ```
+    * It works again.
+We'll try again now.
+Will it avoid fucking it up this time?
+    ```
+    Update the version of nhsuk-frontend to v9.6.2 from v7.1.0.
+Update any component code as needed to ensure it looks the same after the version change.
+    ```
+    * It starts by barking up the wrong tree and looking for an automatically imported package.
+It can identify the changes needed but instead of doing them, like it did before.
+It stops part of the way through and asks me if I'd like more help.
+    ```
+    Please download and replace the old files with the new files
+    ```
+    * It's not found the right place to download them this time.
+It's getting frustrating.
+I'm just going to help it out and do it myself.
+    * It's broken in exactly the same way.
+Guess there were breaking changes between v7.1.0 and v9.6.2 it didn't identify.
+    ```
+    The header doesn't look right and has an out of place "Menu" text.
+Can you fix it to use the correct NHS design system header?
+    ```
+    * It hasn't fixed anything.
+I'll try asking in a different way.
+I'm starting to find this frustrating.
+I could have done this much more quickly myself.
+    ```
+    Remove the text and button that says "Menu"
+    ```
+    * It's removed the whole navigation section now...
+    ```
+    I didn't ask you to remove the whole navigation bar.
+Put the Home and Privacy Policy links back.
+    ```
+    * We did it Joe!
+Now to fix the footer again.
+    ```
+    Fix the footer now.
+Do not change any of the links, just fix the styling to use the correct NHS Design System styling.
+    ```
+    * Hmm it's still broken
+    ```
+    It's still not fixed.
+Look again to ensure the footer component is being used correctly.
+    ```
+    * It's still broken, so let's try prompting a bit differently.
+    ```
+    Remove the footer entirely.
+Insert a new NHS Design System footer component.
+    ```
+    * I give up.
+    ```
+    Remove the whole footer
+    ```
+    * I'm having to rebuild every time - I wonder if there's a live watch style way of doing this.
+AI gave the right answer first time with explanation.
+## Minute 90-120

+    * Uh oh